PeernetOfficial/Cmd/API.md

 ## Console

-The `/console` web-socket allows to execute internal commands.
+The `/console` websocket allows to execute internal commands.
 This should be only used for debugging purposes by the end-user.
 The same input and output as raw text as via the command-line is provided through this endpoint.

 ```
 Request:    ws://127.0.0.1:112/console